Clayto30/weather-dashboard/README.md

 this feels like traveling and getting a different experience!
 Go ahead, where have you been missing?
 Where would you have gone if you could have this year?
 Put it in, and imagine you feel the sun or frost!

+If you come back to the site, it will have saved your searched city in local Storage.
+Go ahead and click on that, and you will see today's weather and the 5 day forecast for that city!

 You can see an image here where the next 5 days' dates are dynamically created on cards!
 Also, a very high UV Index shows red to warn you that these conditions are a concern!
 They can also be green or yellow.

 ![alt text](./assets/images/screenshot.jpg)

 ![alt text](./assets/images/screenshot2.jpg)

+Unfortunately, the icons showing the weather are a project for another day.

 ## Credits